Mother’s Day isn’t all about last-minute presents, chocolates and homemade cards.

 Mom's (not always) the word

 People often forget that moms have things going on in their lives other than their children.
 Mothers have friends, hobbies and talents which aren’t exclusive to diaper-changing, child-rearing and lasagna-cooking.
-This Mother’s Day, ask Mom about her.
-Find out something you didn’t know about the woman who brought you into the world—you might be surprised at some of the things she gets up to!
+Mothers also don’t always fit into the binary.
+Our traditional view of what makes a mother is ever-changing. (m)others are beyond the binary.
+They’re a person who acts as a leader, or a person of note in another’s life.
+They’re a person who goes above and beyond the call of duty.
+They’re a person who gets sh*t done.
+This Mother’s Day, ask Mom about them.
+Find out something you didn’t know about the person who brought you into the world, or the person who helped shape your world—you might be surprised at some of the things they get up to!

 Take an inspiration trip